 Patients often rely on the recommendation of dental professionals when making oral health choices.
-Many patients have questions about the use of stannous fluoride in toothpastes.
-Help your patients understand the FACTS about the benefits of stannous fluoride.
+Many patients have questions about the use of stannous fluoride toothpaste.
+Help your patients understand the myths and facts here.

 This video depicts the action of stannous fluoride in reducing gingivitis.
-Stannous fluoride interacts with plaque biofilm and kills some bacteria.
-Additionally, the remaining bacteria have difficulty metabolizing nutrients from our daily diet.
-This represents stannous fluoride inhibiting the metabolic processes of the bacteria.
-As a result, fewer inflammatory toxins are produced as metabolic byproducts.
+Not only does it interact with plaque biofilm and kills some bacteria, the remaining bacteria also has difficulty metabolizing nutrients from our daily diet.
+This represents stannous fluoride toothpaste inhibiting the metabolic processes of the bacteria.
+As a result, fewer inflammatory toxins are produced as metabolic by-products.
 The overall load of inflammatory toxins has been reduced by both decreasing the number of bacteria and reducing the production of inflammatory toxins.
 The result is a reduction in the inflammation associated with gingivitis.

 This video depicts the size of a stannous fluoride molecule relative to visible blood, food particles, toothbrush filament, foam bubbles, plaque bacteria, lipo-polysaccharide coating, and glucose molecules.

 The Activated Foam in Crest Gum Detoxify toothpaste delivers Stannous Fluoride up to 4mm below the gum line, where it works to neutralize harmful plaque bacteria.
-The Stannous Fluoride in Crest Gum detoxify remains below the gumline for twelve hours after brushing.
+It remains below the gumline for twelve hours after brushing.
 Watch our video to see how Crest Gum Detoxify works below the gumline.

 Did you know… 75% of Americans will experience gum disease at some point in their life?
 Gingivitis is an early stage of gum disease can be easily managed, prevented and treated.